menuclose

 Final thoughts

 IG appeals more to experienced traders than beginner investors, but it is making moves to appeal to a wider range of investors through the IG Invest app.
 IG also offers its IG Smart Portfolio range for those who want a hands-off approach and don’t want to create their own portfolios.
-These ready-made portfolios can offer good value, particularly for those with larger portfolios above £50,000 as there are no management fees above that amount.
+These ready-made portfolios can offer good value, particularly for those with larger portfolios above £50,000, as there are no extra platform management fees above that amount.

 IG is a top-rated broker on the following guides